Global warming + polluted runoff = greater risk of algae outbreaks.

 Warming temperatures and nutrient-rich runoff from treated lawns and agricultural operations fuel algal growth and are a recipe for green lakes and other freshwater bodies.
 Climate change and development are increasing the frequency of both algal blooms and toxic cyanobacteria outbreaks.

 Identifying tipping points is essential to guiding sound freshwater management.

 Using remote sensing to forecast blooms.
 Using imagery from satellites and drones, Cary scientists are collecting data on lakes throughout the Northeast to predict and monitor algal blooms before they turn harmful.

 Exploring toxic blooms in pristine lakes.
 Cyanobacteria can also thrive in unpolluted lakes; the reason is an ecological puzzle.
 By studying cyanobacteria in these systems, we are working to identify environmental factors that signal impending blooms.

-Cary is working to keep lakes open and healthy.
+Cary is working to keep freshwater ecosystems healthy.